-Having the right tools for the right task can make all the difference when it comes to a side job.
+Having the right tools for the right task can make all the difference when it comes to starting a side gig.
 The fact is, freelancing can sometimes involve the strenuous chore of task management, essential in order to maximize productivity.

-While as a freelancer, you definitely do not want to become overwhelmed with superfluous tools, there are some basic techniques and resources out there that will aid your endeavors, and go a long way to making you a successful contractor.
+As a freelancer, you definitely do not want to become overwhelmed with tools.
+There are some basic resources out there that will aid your endeavors and go a long way to making you a successful contractor.
 Here are some of those tools:

 In today’s work environment, almost every kind of job requires a laptop/desktop computer and/or computer-based technology, in one way or another.
-A laptop or desktop computer, among certain others, has increasingly become the underlying tool for any freelancing job.
 As a freelancer indulging in a second job online, you need a computer with plenty of storage space to save your work and often with a redundant system for data backup.

 Job Search Engine / Freelance Marketplace

-PayPal is arguably the most popular, fastest and easiest option to receive and make online payments.
-As new features have been added, such as the ability to have payment subscriptions, it has become a powerful tool for a freelancer or side job contractor to be able to receive payments quickly and easily from anywhere around the globe, and in so doing, become the default payment method that freelancers accept and use.
+Each online payment provider regularly offers new features such as the ability to have payment subscriptions.
+Accepting online payments has become a powerful tool for a freelancer or side job contractor to be able to receive payments quickly and easily from anywhere around the globe.

 Although many of these tools may vary depending on what you do, generally they remain useful for any individual contractor.
 This is just a partial list of tools to help enhance communications and productivity.
 It makes a good start.

 Using content marketing and social media to get the word out about your services is critical.

 Develop a marketing plan that identifies who your target audience is, what problems you solve for them and why they should do business with you over the competition.